knyzorg/knyzorg/README.md

 I’m Slava &mdash; a JavaScript Developer by day, and a .NET enthusiast by night.

-When time allows for it, I write blog posts.
+When time allows for it, I write.
 My blog is best known for these two:

 1. [Effective Higher-Order Components](https://www.bbss.dev/posts/effective-hocs/)
 1. [Writing a Recursive Utility Type in TypeScript](https://www.bbss.dev/posts/typescript-recursive-omit/)